NodeVersionControl/nvc/README.md

 # Node Version Control

-**Command line too for managing NodeJS versions without admin privileges**
+**.Net 6 Command line tool for managing NodeJS versions without admin privileges**

 This application takes inspiration from the popular NVM (Node Version Manager) tool.
-NVM unfortunately requires constant Admin privilege's in order to function properly.
+NVM unfortunately requires constant Admin privileges in order to function properly.

 With this application, you will be able to install, remove and change between different versions of NodeJS all without having to use admin privileges.
 NVC will also keep your global NPM packages in working order with each version of NodeJS to allow for a seamless transition between projects.